 If an appeal is granted, or approved, the student will be placed on financial aid probation and aid eligibility will be reinstated for one academic period.
 Concordia may develop individual academic plans for students whose appeal has been approved if it is evident that the student cannot attain, or is unlikely to attain, the satisfactory academic progress standards after completing one academic period of coursework, or if outside assistance is required (i.e., working with an academic counselor, personal counselor or other resources) to improve the situation.
 The purpose of an academic plan is to ensure that the student is able to meet the institution’s satisfactory academic progress standards by a specific point in time.
 Assuming the student meets all conditions of the academic plan for the term, or meets the minimum satisfactory academic progress standards, the student can continue to receive aid in subsequent terms until they are again meeting the satisfactory academic progress standards listed above.
 If the student fails to meet the minimum satisfactory academic progress standards or the conditions of the academic plan, future aid is suspended until the student is in full compliance with all satisfactory academic progress standards or provides justification for another appeal consideration.

-Action taken on a financial aid appeal is final and is transmitted to the student in writing.
+Action taken on a financial aid appeal is final and is transmitted to the student via their Concordia email.
 Appeals should be submitted by the deadline detailed in the suspension notification.
 Depending on the timeliness of the appeal, it is possible for a student to have an appeal denied and also not be entitled to a refund of charges if the student chooses to withdraw from classes.
 A student who enrolls and attends class whose appeal is subsequently denied will be eligible for a refund of charges based solely on the schedule of refunds in the Business Office.

 Cautionary Note